 Top Six Best Popular Post Plugins for WordPress

 We all want our audiences to consume as much of our content as possible.

-Of course, there is more to it than ensuring your visitors won’t physically leave your site.
+Of course, there’s more to it than ensuring your visitors won’t physically leave your site.
 For example, a popup that appears when a visitor signals intent to leave can keep some visitors on site, but not in the way you want — it’s a shady tactic (when used for this purpose).
 We want visitors to want to stay and genuinely enjoy their time on the site.

-Today I want to help you guide visitors towards the posts with built-in social proof: your most popular posts.
-And, because these are the posts that are proven to resonate with your audience, they are also likely to be your best — in other words, your conversion drivers!
+In this article, I want to help you to guide visitors towards the posts with built-in social proof: Your most popular posts.
+And, because these are the posts that are proven to resonate with your audience, they’re also likely to be your best — in other words, your conversion drivers!

 If you want to add a popular posts widget to your WordPress website (commonly/usually placed within the site’s sidebar), here are six of the very best popular post plugins around:

 Table of Contents

 With more than 300,000 active installs, the creatively named WordPress Popular Posts plugin is the most popular popular posts plugin at WordPress.org.
 (See what I did there?)

 Beyond being super easy to use, WordPress Popular Posts lets you choose a custom time range for your popular posts.

 Because you can create multiple separate lists, this lets you do some cool stuff, such as creating separate lists for your all-time most popular posts, as well as the most popular posts from the past however many days.